vatsimph/learn/docs/briefings/luzon/RPLC/vfr.md

     2. Report over Magalang.
     3. Report over Feliciano then join downwind at traffic altitude or proceed as instructed by ATC.

+# Transiting VFR Traffic

+=== "North Bound"

+    1. Contact 119.2 MHZ before entering Clark TMA.
+    2. Proceed to Candaba at 3500 FT all the way to Zaragosa then proceed direct to Paniqui.

+=== "South Bound"

+    1. Contact 119.2 MHZ before entering Clark TMA.
+    2. Proceed to Paniqui, Tarlac at 2500 FT then proceed to Zaragosa, to be at Zaragosa at 1500 FT then proceed to Candaba.

 # OMNI Operations

 !!! warning